NJIT-Highlander-Racing-Electrical/Base-Station/README.md

 # Base Station

 A repository dedicated to the implementation of a PC Base Station that receives vehicle data over RF and displays it on a PC Program
-Essentially, a wireless version of the dashboard on a PC
+Essentially, a wireless version of the dashboard on a PC.
+This will also require a dedicated transmission subsystem on the vehicle.

 ## Features/Goals